The Sîhtoskâtowin Program

 Creating space for healthy philanthropic pathways

-Together we bring more accessible philanthropic funding and supports to rural and remote Indigenous community-led work in Saskatchewan.
+Together, we bring more accessible philanthropic funding and supports to rural and remote Indigenous community-led work in Saskatchewan.

-Currently, there is very low philanthropic investment in Saskatchewan, particularly outside of urban centers or in Indigenous communities.
-For year Indigenous communities in Saskatchewan have been contacting the Northern Manitoba Food, Culture, and Community Collaborative (hosted at MakeWay) asking for support.
-In 2021 therefore, MakeWay undertook a learning journey, supported by 42 Saskatchewan based knowledge keepers, and resulting in the 2021 report: Centering Indigenous Communities & Philanthropic Action in Saskatchewan.
+For years, Indigenous communities in Saskatchewan have been contacting the Northern Manitoba Food, Culture, and Community Collaborative (hosted at MakeWay) asking for support.
+MakeWay undertook a learning journey, supported by 42 Saskatchewan-based knowledge keepers and resulting in the 2021 report: Centering Indigenous Communities & Philanthropic Action in Saskatchewan.
 As described, communities put forward six interwoven priority areas of Indigenous-led work.

-MakeWay continues to support the co-creation of the Saskatchewan (SK) program by engaging community members, funders, and governments to participate.
-We are humbled and encouraged with the program and support we have created together, and are committed to supporting it.
+MakeWay continues to support the co-creation of the Sîhtoskâtowin Program by engaging community members, funders, and governments to participate.
+We are humbled and encouraged with the program and support we have created together.

-View full Saskatchewan Program Booklet
+View full Sîhtoskâtowin Program Booklet

 Guiding Principles